Jump directly to main content

 Seattle, WA

-We serve Northeast Seattle residents from zip codes 98102, 98103, 98105, 98112, 98115, or 98125 and those who are currently unsheltered in our community.
+While we primarily serve residents of zip codes 98102, 98103, 98105, 98112, 98115, and 98125, all are welcome.

 Walk-In food bank: